 All guitar amplifier reviews are taken from a lot of research and from my own personal experience, so hopefully they'll give you some insight and clarity into guitar amplifiers in general and help you decide as to what amp is the best one for you and your guitar.
-There are also going to be some additional videos included along with the slightly higher priced models of say around the $/£300 price range, providing I can of course find relative videos on YouTube or additional websites.
+There are also going to be some additional videos included along with the slightly higher priced models of say around the $/£300 price range and above, providing I can of course find relative videos on YouTube or additional websites.

 There's literally hundreds of guitar amplifiers available on the market today consisting of various types, makes, models and prices so it isn't easy to provide the most accurate and personal guitar amplifier reviews for everybody.
 However, I've done some serious research and grouped them into price ranges starting at around £/$100 and moving up the price ladder towards the better, higher priced guitar amp models available at the time of writing (October 2016).

 Getting the exact sound that you're after isn't always easy, especially as there are so many different types of amplifiers available today.
 This can often cause uncertainty and confusion when trying to decide what amp to buy.
 I will attempt to explain the differences between the various types of guitar amplifiers available to help you make the right choice.